 - The aim is to demonstrate well-rounded expertise but keep on-topic.

 - This paragraph probably shouldn’t be any longer, or much longer, than the intro paragraph.

-The goal of these first two cover letter paragraphs is to pique their interest by (a) talking directly to what they care about (their own program), (b) demonstrating you’re tapped into what they care about), and (c) efficiently/quickly demonstrating that you have the expertise and credibility necessary for what they are trying to do.
+The goal of these first two cover letter paragraphs is to pique their interest by (a) talking directly to what they care about (their own program), (b) demonstrating you’re tapped into what they care about, and (c) efficiently/quickly demonstrating that you have the expertise and credibility necessary to do what they want done.

 Paragraphs 3-6+ – tangible demonstration of expertise (story-based)

 Use however many paragraphs you need (within a 2-page limit for the overall letter).
-Break into digestible, topic-driven paragraphs, so that it is easy to read)
+Break these into digestible, topic-driven paragraphs, so that it is easy to read.

 - Now, you need to convince the reader that you’re not making abstract claims about your skills and expertise.
 Everyone says they are a self-motivated team player.
 Give the reader a tangible, memorable reason to believe you.